pingcap/docs-tidb-operator/en/get-started.md

 This section shows how to deploy a Kubernetes cluster using [kind](https://kind.sigs.k8s.io/).

 kind is a popular tool for running local Kubernetes clusters using Docker containers as cluster nodes.
-See [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.The latest version of kind is used by default.
+See [Docker Hub](https://hub.docker.com/r/kindest/node/tags) to see available tags.
+The latest version of kind is used by default.

 > **Warning:**
 >
-> The kind cluster is for test purposes only. **Do not use** in production.
+> The kind cluster is for test purposes only. **Do not use it** in production environments.

 Before deployment, make sure the following requirements are satisfied:

 - [Docker](https://docs.docker.com/install/): version >= 17.03
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): version >= 1.12
 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/): version >= 0.8.0
-- If you use Linux, the value of the sysctl parameter [net.ipv4.ip_forward](https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux) should be set to `1`.
+- For Linux, the value of the sysctl parameter [net.ipv4.ip_forward](https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux) should be set to `1`.

 The following is an example of using `kind` v0.8.1: